-Worker’s Compensation Act is a state-mandated benefit system that incorporates compensating employees by paying for any medical cost associated with their job-related injuries and illnesses.
-The Worker’s Comp is for almost every employee in Illinois, it usually begins from the minute you start working.
+Workers’ Compensation Act is a state-mandated benefit system, which incorporates compensating employees by paying for any medical cost associated with their job-related injuries and illnesses.
+Workers’ compensation is for almost every employee in Illinois – it usually begins from the minute you start working.

-All Worker’s Compensation Claims in Illinois are managed at the Illinois Workers’ Compensation Commission (IWCC).
-The IWCC is a government agency that manages all claims associated with Workers’ compensation between employers and employees.
-The agency acts as an impartial court that responds to different compensation claims.
-If you feel you have been denied your right to Workers’ Compensation benefits, speak with a Workers’ Comp attorney today to get all the information you need about filing a complaint.
+All workers’ compensation claims in Illinois are managed at the Illinois Workers’ Compensation Commission (IWCC).
+The IWCC is a government agency, which manages all claims associated with workers’ compensation between employers and employees.
+The agency acts as an impartial court, which responds to different compensation claims.
+If you feel you have been denied your right to workers’ compensation benefits, speak with a workers’ compensation attorney today to get all the information you need about filing a complaint.

-However, the Workers’ Comp does not cover any injury related, but not limited to, a recreational activity such as a picnic, holidays, contact sports and any other recreational or sports activity.
-Similarly, if you have a slip and fall accident, or any other form of injury at a drug or alcohol rehabilitation center, then those injuries will not be covered under the Workers’ Compensation benefits.
+However, the workers’ compensation does not cover any injury related, but not limited to, a recreational activity such as a picnic, holidays, contact sports and any other recreational or sports activity.
+Similarly, if you have a slip and fall accident, or any other form of injury at a drug or alcohol rehabilitation center, then those injuries will not be covered under the workers’ compensation benefits.

 If you’re an employee and you suffer from any workplace-related injury or disease, then it’s your right to duly notify the concerned authorities at your workplace.
 It’s essential to discuss your case with your employer through Human Resources and the supervisor.

 As an employee, you need to notify the company within 45 days of the accident so the workplace accident can be accurately documented.
-You will need the services of a competent Workers’ Compensation attorney to determine that you are entitled to Workers’ Compensation.
+You will need the services of a competent workers’ compensation attorney to determine you are entitled to workers’ compensation.
 You will need to prove you were injured on duty and your injury or illness is caused by the conditions in the workplace.

 If you wish to find out more about this topic or schedule a free consultation, contact the offices of Robert Edens at (847) 395-2200 to speak with an experienced personal injury lawyer.